mnemonic-no/act-scio/scripts/feeds/README.md

 Downloads both full and partial feeds, as well as downloads any pdf,doc,xls,csv,txt,json,xml files that are refereneced in the feed.

+## Release Notes

+### Jan.
+5 2020

+#### Deprecated

+The download ignore file now only consider the basename of the url.
+Before it also checked the storage location + filename.
+This change simplifies code and makes it more intuitive what the ignore file does.

 ## Installation

 ### Install requirements